ruforavishnu/Beta-Beaver/readme.md

 1. Writing code for C of CRUD
 2. Fiddling with code and learning.
 3. Created a snippet for html-boilerplate in sublime text.

+Commit#11
+**********

+Modified on: June 25, 2021
+Time taken: 30 minutes.

+Changes made:

+1. Fiddling with and learning the structure of CodeIgniter
+2. Learning how to use routing in localhost.